Devadarsh2003/ANN-Classification---churn-Prediction/README.md

 * pickle

-You can install the required packages using pip: bash
+You can install the required packages using pip:

-" pip install streamlit numpy pandas tensorflow scikit-learn" or
+>" pip install streamlit numpy pandas tensorflow scikit-learn"
+* or
-" pip install requirements.txt "
+> " pip install requirements.txt "

 ## How to Run the Application
 1. Ensure you have the trained model (model.h5) and necessary pickled files (onehot_encoded_geo.pkl, scalar.pkl, label_encoder_gender.pkl) in the same directory as app.py.
 2. Open a terminal and navigate to the directory containing app.py.
 3. Run the following command:

-bash
- " streamlit run app.py "
+> " streamlit run app.py "
 4. The application will open in your default web browser.

 ## User Input Fields